HuNeedHelp/quadlogit/README.md

 - ✅ **Automatic standard error calculation** via fully vectorized tensor ops
 - ✅ **Data generation utilities** for Monte Carlo studies
 - ✅ **Flexible API** with silent/verbose modes

+## About the Project

+This package originated as a student interest project primarily developed by Shiran Hu (undergraduate students at [IESR of Jinan University](https://iesr.jnu.edu.cn/Home/main.htm)), under the guidance and supervision of [Professor Zizhong Yan](https://zizhongyan.github.io).
+As an academic exploration and open-source tool, it is continually evolving.

+While we strive for accuracy and stability, there may still be some small bugs.
+We warmly welcome community feedback—if you encounter any issues or have suggestions for improvement, please feel free to report them via our GitHub Issues.

 ## Installation